https-kanika/MolGenX-backend/README.md

 # MolGenX Backend

 Backend service for the MolGenX drug discovery platform that handles molecule generation, optimization, and protein-ligand interaction analysis.
+MolGenX is a generative AI platform that accelerates drug discovery by generating protein-specific, drug-like molecules.
+It uses a custom conditional RNN model to tailor compounds to target proteins while optimizing properties like toxicity, solubility, and binding affinity.
+With interactive 3D visualization and guided explanations, MolGenX reduces trial-and-error, cuts costs, and democratizes early-stage drug design for teams without ML or HPC expertise.

 ## Prerequisites